 First, make the pastry:

-- In the bowl of a stand mixer fitted with the paddle attachment, whisk together the flour, salt and sugar.
+- In the bowl of a stand mixer fitted with the paddle attachment, whisk together the flour, salt, sugar and rosemary.
 Add in the all of the butter at once and mix on low speed for 30 seconds, or until the butter just begins to break up and become incorporated (but is still in chunks!)

 - Pour in the cold water and mix for another 15 seconds, or until you have a sprawling mass of not-quite-dough.
 It WILL be crumbly, but don’t worry.